akeesari/anjikeesari/docs/developertools/software/windows.md

 ```

 ## Install Kubernetes CLI or kubectl CLI

-used for interacting with kubernetes
+kubectl is a command-line tool used to interact with Kubernetes clusters.
+It enables you to deploy, manage, and monitor applications running on Kubernetes.

 ```
 choco install kubernetes-cli
 ```
-look into this for more info - <https://kubernetes.io/docs/tasks/tools/install-kubectl-windows/>
+For more information, please refer to the following link: - <https://kubernetes.io/docs/tasks/tools/install-kubectl-windows/>

 ```
 # Test to ensure the version you installed is up-to-date: